FBAR penalties are assessed for both willful and non-willful violations. Penalties for willful violations carry significantly larger penalties.

-The court found that taxpayer’s signature on a return is sufficient proof of a taxpayer’s knowledge of the instructions contained in the tax return form and in other contexts (e.g. schedule B).
+The court adopted the Williams willful blindness standard and found that taxpayer’s signature on a return is sufficient proof of a taxpayer’s knowledge of the instructions contained in the tax return form and in other contexts (e.g. schedule B).
 Further, knowledge of what instructions are contained within the form is directly inferable from the contents of the form itself, even if it were a blank.

 An individual’s actions may be deemed willful if the individual recklessly ignores the risk that conduct is illegal by failing to investigate whether the conduct is legal.

 Because McBride acted in reckless disregard of the known or obvious risks created by his involvement with Merrill Scott (an offshore promoter) actual, subjective knowledge is not required for him to have willfully failed to comply with the FBAR requirements.